ThomasCastroH/ThomasCastro_12_08042022/README.md

 Go back to /sportsee folder and run `yarn start`

-Open http://localhost:3000 to view it in your browser.
+Open http://localhost:3000/user/ followed by the id of the user to view it in your browser.
+There is only two users for the moment, '/user/12' and '/user/18'.